GregTheMadMonk/tnl-noa/Documentation/Tutorials/ReductionAndScan/tutorial_ReductionAndScan.md

 Since TNL vectors cannot be pass to CUDA kernels and so they cannot be captured by CUDA lambdas, we must first get vector view from the vector using a method `getConstView()`.

-Note tha we pass `0.0` as the last argument of the method `Reduction< Device >::reduce`.
+Note tha we pass `0.0` as the last argument of the method `reduce< Device >`.
 It is an *idempotent element* (see [Idempotence](https://cs.wikipedia.org/wiki/Idempotence)).
 It is an element which, for given operation, does not change the result.
 For addition, it is zero.
 The result looks as follows.

 \include SumExample.out